 Swan Family Optometry In Fair Oaks, CA Answers Keratoconus FAQs

-Dr. Elisabeth Swan of our Swan Family Optometry clinic answers all your questions about Keratoconus.
+Dr. Swan and Dr. Chan of our Swan Family Optometry clinic answers all your questions about Keratoconus.
 Our eye care center provides an understanding of what this condition is, who it affects, and how we treat it.

 What is Keratoconus?

 This condition causes light rays to not focus the way they should when the cornea thins and bulges.
 According to recent research reports, weakening of the cornea tissue causes it.
 As it progresses, this condition could result in astigmatism or nearsightedness.